-- Collect water level readings from each of the monitoring wells, groundwater seeps, and surface water points/gauges using an interface probe capable of distinguishing water and/or the presence or absence of product to the nearest 0.01 feet; - Record the depth to water readings from the monitoring wells, groundwater seeps, and surface water points/gauges and then use the data to determine water level elevations such that groundwater flow direction can be confirmed; - Groundwater sampling activities should be conducted in accordance with generally accepted practices as outlined in the final version of the PADEP Groundwater Monitoring Guidance Manual; - Prior to the collection of groundwater samples, the water column in each of the monitoring wells should be purged by either the removal of approximately three (3) volumes of the water column or via low flow sampling method; - Sampling equipment should be decontaminated prior to sample collection in accordance with generally accepted industry practices; - Following purging activities, groundwater samples should be collected as quickly as practical from each of the wells directly into laboratory supplied bottleware; - The management of the groundwater removed from the well during purging shall be conducted in accordance with standard industry practices and applicable laws, regulations, guidance and Department directives; - Samples should be properly handled under chain of custody documentation protocol and kept cold from sample collection until the samples are relinquished to the accredited laboratory; - Samples should be analyzed for the PADEP expanded Petroleum Hydrocarbon Constituents list for unleaded gasoline components using laboratory method 8260B in accordance with Pennsylvania's Storage Tank Regulation procedures and cleanup standard criteria as specified in Pennsylvania's Act 2 (benzene, toluene, ethylbenzene, and xylenes (BTEX); cumene; naphthalene; and methyl tert-butyl ether (MTBE). - In addition to the samples collected from the monitoring wells, one (1) duplicate sample and one (1) equipment blank sample will be collected and submitted per day of sampling.
+- Collect water level readings from each of the monitoring wells using an interface probe capable of distinguishing water and/or the presence or absence of product to the nearest 0.01 feet; - Record the depth to water readings from the monitoring wells and then use the data to determine water level elevations such that groundwater flow direction can be confirmed; - Groundwater sampling activities should be conducted in accordance with generally accepted practices as outlined in the final version of the PADEP Groundwater Monitoring Guidance Manual; - Prior to the collection of groundwater samples, the water column in each of the monitoring wells should be purged by either the removal of approximately three (3) volumes of the water column or via low flow sampling method;

-• The laboratory to be utilized should be identified in the bid package.
-Upon receipt of the results, the consultant should forward a copy of the analytical data to the solicitor and PAUSTIF (or its designated representative).
+- Sampling equipment should be decontaminated prior to sample collection in accordance with generally accepted industry practices; - Following purging activities, groundwater samples should be collected as quickly as practical from each of the wells directly from a bailer into laboratory supplied bottleware; - The management of the groundwater removed from the well during purging shall be conducted in accordance with standard industry practices and applicable laws, regulations, guidance and Department directives; - Samples should be properly handled under chain of custody documentation protocol and kept cold from sample collection until the samples are relinquished to the accredited laboratory; - Samples should be analyzed for the PADEP expanded Petroleum Hydrocarbon Constituents list for unleaded gasoline components using laboratory method 8260B in accordance with Pennsylvania's Storage Tank Regulation procedures and cleanup standard criteria as specified in Pennsylvania's Act 2 (benzene, toluene, ethylbenzene, and xylenes (BTEX); cumene; naphthalene; methyl tertbutyl ether (MTBE); 1,2,4-trimethylbenze; and 1,3,5-trimethylbenzene. - In addition to the samples collected from the monitoring wells, one (1) duplicate sample and one (1) equipment blank sample will be collected and submitted per day of sampling. - The laboratory to be utilized should be identified in the bid package.
+Upon receipt of the results, the consultant should forward a copy of the analytical data to the solicitor and PAUSTIF (or its designated representative). - During each of the groundwater monitoring and sampling events, the selected consultant shall monitor the SSD system and field screen the SSD system for volatile organic compounds (VOCs) with a PID.